 Malaysia Value-Added Tax

-If you have a business with the turnover exceeding MYR 500,000 annually, then you are obliged to register for VAT in Malaysia.
+If you have a business with a turnover exceeding MYR 500,000 annually, then you are obliged to register for VAT in Malaysia.
 The value-added tax is also known as sales and services tax (SST) is 6% on goods and services in Malaysia.

 Books, jewelry, seafood, chemicals, bicycles, fertilizers, and live animals are exempted from VAT.
 The Malaysian government also has exempt exports from value-added tax.